 - Not necessarily indicative of disease

-- Simple Goitre – normal level of hormones, no treatment necessary
+- Simple Goitre – typically associated with normal thyroid hormone levels, no treatment necessary

 - Multinodular Goitre – progresses with age, secrete autonomously, many nodules can cause hyperthyroidism